 For information regarding Withdrawal Refunds for Full-time, Part-time and Audit students, visit the Student Financial Services website at: https://www.uoguelph.ca/registrar/studentfinance/fees/refunds/.

 Bus Pass Fee (Guelph Campus only)

 This fee is not refundable unless a student withdraws from the University before the 10th class day following the semester payment deadline.
 Please direct inquiries to the Central Student Association at email@example.com.

 Refunds of tuition fees for students changing from full-time to part-time will be calculated on the difference of tuition values at the same rates for withdrawals.
 Refunds of compulsory fees (except Bus Pass, Dental Insurance premium and medical insurance premium) will be made in full up to and including the 15th class day of a semester.
 No refunds of compulsory fees will be made after the 15th class day.
 The effective date for classification change will be the date such change is recorded in the Student Information System.

 Refunds of tuition fees for courses dropped by part-time students will be calculated at the same rates for withdrawals.
 The effective date for the drop action will be the date recorded in the student Information System (i.e., the date the courses are dropped on WebAdvisor).

 In addition to the refund schedule quoted above, there will be a flat fee levied for each session course dropped after the first week of the course.
 The financial penalty is approximately double the regular course rate penalty.

 Medical Insurance Premium and Dental Insurance Premium (Guelph Campus only)

 The Health and Dental Plans have an opt-out option.
-Please contact the Student Benefits office for the opt-out deadline.
-These fees are not refundable past the deadline.
+Please visit https://csaonline.ca/health-and-dental/ for opt-out information.
+The fee is not refundable past the deadline date.